Sid Rosenberg: New York City

 Rosenberg returned to WFAN on Saturday, February 6, 2010 to host a special Super Bowl preview show from Miami.
 On Saturday, March 27, 2010 Rosenberg again returned to WFAN hosting a show in Port St. Lucie before the New York Mets faced the Washington Nationals.
 He also completed two weeks of fill-in work with Kimberly Jones, Marc Malusis and Anita Marks on WFAN in July 2010 from 10:00 a.m. to 1:00 p.m. for Joe Benigno and Evan Roberts, who themselves were filling in for Mike Francesa from 1:00 to 6:30 p.m.
 WFAN's Mark Chernoff told Newsday of Long Island's Neil Best that he was very impressed with Sid's return to the FAN, but that there was very little he could do to make the temporary hosting in New York anything more than temporary.

 In 2011, Rosenberg became the weekday morning sports anchor for WFAN's sister station, 1010 WINS.
 He left WINS in 2012.

 In 2012, Craig Carton welcomed Rosenberg back, who CBS had neglected to invite to WFAN's 25th Anniversary celebration.

 In 2015, it was reported that Rosenberg would be filling in for Geraldo Rivera in August on 77 WABC.

 On January 27, 2016, Rosenberg officially returned to New York radio as co-host of The Bernie and Sid Show of 77 WABC with Bernard McGuirk.

 On November 4, 2016, it was announced that Rosenberg was replacing Warner Wolf as the Imus in the Morning sports contributor.

-On March 8, 2018 Rosenberg and Bernard McGuirk signed contracts to replace the retiring Don Imus of the Imus in the Morning show.
+On March 8, 2018, Rosenberg and McGuirk signed contracts to replace the retiring Don Imus of the Imus in the Morning show.

-On December 2, 2022, following Bernard McGuire's death, "Bernie and Sid in the Morning" became known as "Sid and Friends in the Morning".
+On December 2, 2022, following McGuirk's death, Bernie and Sid in the Morning became known as Sid and Friends in the Morning.

+On October 27, 2024, Rosenberg spoke at Donald Trump's rally at Madison Square Garden, railing against Hillary Clinton in particular and Democrats in general.

 Personal life

 He and his wife Danielle were married in 1992 and have two children.
 Rosenberg, who is a cousin of former Minnesota senator Norm Coleman, attended the University of Miami and Brooklyn College in 1984 and 1985 but dropped out of both.
-Rosenberg then obtained an associates degree from Kingsborough Community College in 1990 followed by a BA in Business from Baruch College in the Flatiron/Gramercy section of Manhattan in 1992.
+Rosenberg then obtained an associate degree from Kingsborough Community College in 1990, followed by a B.A. in Business from Baruch College in 1992.

+Rosenberg is Jewish, and made his first trip to Israel in February 2024, in response to the October 7 attacks.